trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### June 12, 2021 \[Medium\] Toss Biased Coin
+---
+> **Question:** Assume you have access to a function toss_biased() which returns 0 or 1 with a probability that's not 50-50 (but also not 0-100 or 100-0).
+You do not know the bias of the coin.
+Write a function to simulate an unbiased coin toss.

 ### June 11, 2021  \[Hard\] Minimum Cost to Construct Pyramid with Stones
 ---
 > **Question:** You have `N` stones in a row, and would like to create from them a pyramid.
 This pyramid should be constructed such that the height of each stone increases by one until reaching the tallest stone, after which the heights decrease by one.
 In addition, the start and end stones of the pyramid should each be one stone high.